dcos/dcos-docs/1.9/administration/id-and-access-mgt/managing-authentication.md

 ## Logging out of the DC/OS CLI

-To logout, run this command:
+To log out, run this command:

 ```bash
 $ dcos auth logout